You can partition your Mac and boot another operating system alongside your current one.

 The most important thing to do before making any changes to your hard drive is to back it up.
 Seriously.
 Back it up.
 Please.
 Time Machine is the easiest way to back up your data if you don't already have another system in place.

-Make sure you have enough free disk space to properly run Sierra.
+Make sure you have enough free disk space to properly run a secondary operating system.
 Shoot for at least 30GB free.

 How to create a partition on your Mac